Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Assumptions and main definitions

 We will use the same notation for the action of $\Rd$ on Borel sets of $\Rd$: if $A$ is Borel and $t \in \Rd$, we denote by $\theta_t \cdot A$ the translation of $A$ by the vector $-t$.

-For any integer $N$ we identify a configuration $\mc{C}$ that has $N$ points with all the $N$-uples of points in $\Rd$ which correspond to $\mc{C}$ and if $A$ is a set of configurations with $N$ points we denote by $\Leb^{\otimes N}(A)$ the Lebesgue measure of the corresponding subset of $(\Rd)^N$.
+For any finite configuration $\C$ with $N$ points we consider the subset of $(\Rd)^N$ of $N$-tuples corresponding to $\C$ (by allowing all the point permutations).
+If $\calA$ is a family of finite configurations with $N$ points we denote by $\Leb^{\otimes N}(\calA)$ the Lebesgue measure of the corresponding subset of $(\Rd)^N$.